digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 Patterns
 ########

-This page some common patterns used in the Daml Finance library.
+This page explains some common design patterns used in the Daml Finance library.

 .. _getview: